Wait Until 8th: Why Parents are Making the Pledge - Baby Chick

 In Glow Kids, Dr. Nicholas Kardaras examines how technology has profoundly affected the brains of an entire generation.
 In his book, he dives into brain imaging research that shows how stimulating glowing screens are as dopaminergic (dopamine activating) to the brain’s pleasure center as sex.
 He also cites a growing mountain of clinical research (watch this video where Dr. Kardaras talks about this) that correlates screen tech with disorders like ADHD, addiction, anxiety, depression, increased aggression, and even psychosis.10

-What is the Ideal Age for Children to Have a Smartphone?
+What Is the Ideal Age for Children To Have a Smartphone?

 It’s not uncommon for kids to receive smartphones as early as first or second grade, but many experts say this is just too young.11 From child psychologists to internet safety leaders to technology executives, many agree that it’s best to wait until age 14 before giving kids access to their own smartphones.
 From a parental perspective, most parents don’t feel comfortable with giving kids under 12 smartphones; 45% say smartphone ownership is acceptable between the ages of 12 and 14, and 28% say it is acceptable between the ages of 15 and 17.
-Only 22% think it’s okay for a child under 12 to have one.12
+Only 22% think it’s okay for a child under 12 to have one.5

-Phone Alternatives to Get in Touch With Your Child
+Phone Alternatives To Get in Touch With Your Child

 While the idea of living in a distraction-free world sounds nice, the reality is we all need ways to keep in touch with our kids before they enter 8th grade.
 The Wait Until 8th pledge suggests that parents consider buying their child a basic phone or a two-way calling watch as an alternative to a smartphone.
 The basic phone avoids many of the distractions and dangers of the smartphone while providing the necessities to stay connected.
 All the major carriers continue to offer basic cell phones that do not require data plans.
-One such device is Sprint’s WatchMeGo, a child-friendly phone for five to 12-year-olds that features GPS tracking and allows you to program specific incoming and outgoing numbers.
+One such device is Sprint’s WatchMeGo, a child-friendly phone for 5- to 12-year-olds that features GPS tracking and allows you to program specific incoming and outgoing numbers.
 It includes a string that can be pulled to set off a panic alarm.

-How to Talk to Your Child About Smartphones
+How To Talk to Your Child About Smartphones

 Like any topic that parents make taboo or off limits, kids tend to build more curiosity and interest, so it’s best to talk about the dangers and realities of smartphones.
 It’s also a best practice to be mindful of your own smartphone use in front of your children.
 If you’re adamant about limiting their exposure, take the time to reflect on your own smartphone habits.
 Cell phones have become intertwined with every part of daily life, from social connections to work to booking doctor’s appointments and paying bills.
 But if you’re constantly on your phone during quality time or at the dinner table, you’re sending mixed messages to your children about the importance of unplugging and being present.

-Suggestions on How to Hold Off
+Suggestions on How To Hold Off

 It’s important to remember that the goal isn’t to avoid technology altogether but to promote responsible consumption and exposure to tech.
 Devices like a LeapFrog or Amazon Fire Kids Edition have been designed to engage with children specifically.
 Using applications like these, children can develop digital literacies responsibly, which may not be the case with technologies not designed with children’s development in mind, such as smartphones or other tablets.